dgaydukov/cert-spring5/files/spring5.md

 #### DI and IoC
 ###### Dependency injection
 Singleton beans should be stateless and prototype beans should be stateful.
-Stateless doesn't mean object doesn't have a state, it means that once objects was configured we don't change it's state compare to data object (like person), once you get it from hibernate you can change it's state and it's ok.
+Stateless doesn't mean object doesn't have a state, it means that once objects was configured we don't change its state compare to data object (like person), once you get it from hibernate you can change it's state and it's ok.
 Although both of them can have state, according to the Spring documentation, "you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans."
 Rewrite filed injection with `@Autowired` (performed by `AutowiredAnnotationBeanPostProcessor`), has one filed `boolean required default true`.
 If no dep found will throw `NoSuchBeanDefinitionException`, if set `required = false`, null will be injected.

-Pros of constructor injection
+Pros of constructor injection:
 - you can use `final` keyword with constructor injection, can’t be done with filed injection
 - it’s easy to see when you break S in SOLID.
 If your class has more than 10 dependencies, your constructor would be bloated, and it’s easy to spot
 - works with unit tests without di support (generally it's best practice to use app context in integration tests only, not in unit tests)
 Generally `@Autowired` is a bad design.
 If you don’t want to write constructor code use lombok's `@AllArgsConstructor/@RequiredArgsConstructor` it will generate constructor based on all/final fields in your class and spring automatically will inject them.
 Use Interfaces for every class, at least for every Service class.
 The naming convention is `MyService` for interface and `MyServiceImpl` or `DefaultMyService` for implementation itself.
-Pros of using interfaces
+Pros of using interfaces:
 - Interface clear defines contract.
 Who knows why developer made the method public (maybe he just forget to rename it to private).
 Classes generally unclear and cluttered to define public contract.
 - interfaces allow di and mocking without use of reflection (don’t need to parse class implementation)
 - JDK dynamic proxy can work only with interfaces (if class implement any it use it), otherwise java switch to CGLIB to create proxies
 - now interfaces can have static, default and private methods, so you can use them as first class citizens.
 - If you have a class and you add advice to it it would work fine.
 But if later you will add any interface with 1 method (like `AutoClosable`) you lookup by class name would fail.
 Xml constructor injection (`value` - inject value directly, `ref` - inject other bean, in this case bean with such a name should exist in app context)
 ```
 <bean id="" type="MyService">